 The regulations define undesirable results as occurring when significant and unreasonable effects are caused by groundwater conditions occurring throughout the Plan area for a given sustainability indicator.
-Significant and unreasonable effects occur when MT (MTs) are exceeded for one or more sustainability indicators.
-Minimum thresholds refer to a numeric value for each sustainability indicator used to define undesirable results.
-A GSP must establish MT that quantify groundwater conditions for each applicable sustainability indicator at each monitoring site or representative monitoring site.
-The numeric value used to define the MT shall represent a point in the Subbasin that, if exceeded may cause significant and unreasonable undesirable results.
-A GSA may establish a representative MT, such as groundwater elevation (GWE) to serve as the value for multiple sustainability indicators, if the GSA can demonstrate the representative value is a reasonable proxy for multiple individual MT, as supported by adequate evidence.
-Minimum thresholds are not required for sustainability indicators that are not present and not likely to occur in the Subbasin.
+Significant and unreasonable effects occur when MTs are exceeded for one or more sustainability indicators.
+MTs refer to a numeric value for each sustainability indicator used to define undesirable results.
+A GSP must establish MTs that quantify groundwater conditions for each applicable sustainability indicator at each monitoring site or representative monitoring site.
+The numeric value used to define the minimum threshold shall represent a point in the Subbasin that, if exceeded may cause significant and unreasonable undesirable results.
+A GSA may establish a representative minimum threshold, such as groundwater elevation (GWE) to serve as the value for multiple sustainability indicators, if the GSA can demonstrate the representative value is a reasonable proxy for multiple individual MTs, as supported by adequate evidence.
+MTs are not required for sustainability indicators that are not present and not likely to occur in the Subbasin.

-The description of MT shall include the following:
+The description of MTs shall include the following:

-- 1. The information and criteria relied upon to establish and justify the MT for each sustainability indicator.
-The justification for the MT shall be supported by information provided in the basin setting, and other data or models as appropriate and qualified by uncertainty in the understanding of basin setting. - 2.
-The relationship between the MT for each sustainability indicator, including an explanation of how the Agency has determined that basin conditions at each MT will avoid undesirable results from each sustainability indicator. - 3.
-How MT have been selected to avoid causing undesirable results in adjacent basins or affecting adjacent basin's ability to achieve sustainability goals. - 4.
-How MT may affect the interests of beneficial users and users of groundwater or land uses and property interests. - 5.
+- 1. The information and criteria relied upon to establish and justify the minimum threshold for each sustainability indicator.
+The justification for the minimum threshold shall be supported by information provided in the basin setting, and other data or models as appropriate and qualified by uncertainty in the understanding of basin setting. - 2.
+The relationship between the MTs for each sustainability indicator, including an explanation of how the Agency has determined that basin conditions at each minimum threshold will avoid undesirable results from each sustainability indicator.

+- 3. How MTs have been selected to avoid causing undesirable results in adjacent basins or affecting adjacent basin's ability to achieve sustainability goals. - 4.
+How MTs may affect the interests of beneficial users and users of groundwater or land uses and property interests. - 5.
 How state, federal, or local standards relate to the relevant sustainability indicator.
-If the MT differs from other regulatory standards, the Agency shall explain the nature of and basis for the difference. - 6.
-How each MT will be quantitatively measured, consistent with the monitoring network requirements.
+If the minimum threshold differs from other regulatory standards, the Agency shall explain the nature of and basis for the difference. - 6.
+How each minimum threshold will be quantitatively measured, consistent with the monitoring network requirements